 A number of venues at the University have been outfitted with hearing loop technology - also known as induction loop.
-Hearing Loop is available in a number of rooms in the Rotunda (see below for a list), Old Cabell Hall Auditorium, and the Miller Center Forum Room
+Hearing Loop is available in a number of rooms in the Rotunda, Old Cabell Hall Auditorium, Bavaro Hall, Ruffner Hall, and the Miller Center Forum Room

 What is hearing loop technology?

-Hearing loops send sound directly from a microphone into a listeners’ telecoil (T-coil) enabled hearing aids or cochlear implant improving clarity and understanding.
+A hearing loop system sends sound directly from a microphone into a listeners’ telecoil (T-coil) enabled hearing aids or cochlear implants improving clarity and understanding.
 For the system to work, the hearing aid wearer must have the T-coil in their device turned on.
 Most hearing aids now come readily equipped with a T-coil, but it often has to be activated by the audiologist.

-It is important to remember that if the speaker is not using the microphone and sound system installed in the room you are in, the hearing loop technology will not work.
+Secondly, it is important to remember that the speaker must use the microphone and venue sound system for the hearing loop technology to work.

 What if my hearing device is not T-coil enabled?

-Rooms in the Rotunda equipped with hearing loop:
+Rooms in the Rotunda equipped with a hearing loop: